oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 	* APEX - indicates an Autonomous Database with the Oracle APEX Application Development workload type.

 	This cannot be updated in parallel with any of the following: licenseModel, dbEdition, cpuCoreCount, computeCount, computeModel, adminPassword, whitelistedIps, isMTLSConnectionRequired, privateEndpointLabel, nsgIds, dbVersion, isRefreshable, dbName, scheduledOperations, dbToolsDetails, isLocalDataGuardEnabled, or isFreeTier. *Note: `db_workload` can only be updated from AJD to OLTP or from a free OLTP to AJD.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+* `disaster_recovery_type` - (Required when source=CROSS_TENANCY_DISASTER_RECOVERY) Indicates the disaster recovery (DR) type of the standby Autonomous Database Serverless instance.
+Autonomous Data Guard (ADG) DR type provides business critical DR with a faster recovery time objective (RTO) during failover or switchover.
+Backup-based DR type provides lower cost DR with a slower RTO during failover or switchover.
 * `display_name` - (Optional) (Updatable) The user-friendly name for the Autonomous Database.
 The name does not have to be unique.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `in_memory_percentage` - (Optional) (Updatable) The percentage of the System Global Area(SGA) assigned to In-Memory tables in Autonomous Database.
 This property is applicable only to Autonomous Databases on the Exadata Cloud@Customer platform.